YoffeG/PyDynamicaLC/README.md

     # transit_width: upper limit of the transit width relative to the orbital period

 ## Dyn_Params: DYNAMICAL PARAMETERS
     # LC_mode: string specifying which mode of lightcurve generation to use.
-Can be osc, ecc and circ (osculating, eccentric and circular, respectively)
+Can be osc, ecc and circ (osculating, eccentric and quasi-circular, respectively)
     # m_star: stellar mass [m_sun]
     # r_star: stellar radius [r_sun]
     # masses: vector of planetary masses [m_earth]